-There is no textbook.
+There is no required textbook.
 Occasional readings will consist of selected online content which will be posted on the course site.
-As part of your homework, you will also be expected to complete some online courses that supplement what we do in class.
+As part of your homework, you may be expected to complete some online courses that supplement what we do in class.
 The majority of the homework requirements involve working on data analysis projects.
+All software will be open source or free on a trial basis.